 9 herbs to grow in winter

 You just can’t beat the flavor of fresh herbs like parsley, chervil, and chives.
 The dried versions are a pale comparison flavor-wise, and I therefore want to enjoy fresh herbs for as long as I can.
 The good news is that there are many herbs that are cold hardy and can be harvested during the winter months.
-Of course you can also grow herbs indoors in winter.
+It helps to find a site with full sun for winter herbs to thrive.
+Of course you can also grow an indoor herb garden in winter.
 For more information on the best herbs for a winter windowsill, check out this article.

 Even small-space gardeners who grow herbs in containers don’t have to be left out.
 Many hardy perennial herbs can be overwintered successfully in pots by placing the container inside a greenhouse or cold frame.
 Or, you can sink the pots into the soil of a garden bed or a pile of mulch to insulate the roots.